Designing a space for the architecture software leader

 Acoustical challenges and increasing privacy in a collaborative space

 As Autodesk was designing their new headquarters, the team anticipated early in the process that the architectural design would pose acoustical issues.
 The space, as designed, features numerous reflective surfaces such as glass, concrete, metal and wood.
-Additionally, while the short-style of the cubicle partitions is aesthetically pleasing, they do not block sound from travelling throughout the open office layout.
+Additionally, while the short-style of the cubicle partitions is aesthetically pleasing, they do not block sound from traveling throughout the open office layout.

 The design team focused on enabling employees to move into the new space and feel comfortable so they could be immediately productive.
 The goals included ensuring that employees would not be distracted by noise or others’ conversations and that conference rooms provided the appropriate level of privacy.